hwayne/lets-prove-leftpad/creusot (rust)/README.md

 ## About the proof

-The version of Creusot that was used few years ago in this proof was a striking example of *research software.* The current version is much more mature.
+The version of Creusot that [was used a few years ago](https://github.com/hwayne/lets-prove-leftpad/tree/3fbc49f0b05cc9e9967edfbe586b87183dba8c7b/creusot) in this proof was a striking example of
+*research software.* The current version is much more mature.

 To verify this code: